 7165 Beverly Blvd, Los Angeles, CA

-The New Beverly Cinema is a historic theater and one of the oldest revival movie houses in the region originally built in the 1920s.
+A historic theater and one of the oldest revival movie houses in the region, originally built in the 1920s.
 Since 2007, it has been owned by filmmaker and Old Hollywood devotee, Quentin Tarantino.

 BRAIN DEAD STUDIOS